martinfilliau/moxie/docs/source/http_api/endpoints/places.rst

     :query accessibility_has_accessible_toilets: only get POIs known to have "accessible toilets"
     :type accessibility_has_accessible_toilets: boolean

+    **Application specific filtering**

+    Below are filters made specifically for an application.
+It is not recommended to use these parameters, as it is mainly experimental and might change to be generic in the future.

+    :query is_display_in_maps_department_list: only get POIs manually selected / curated as "featured" university departments
+    :type is_display_in_maps_department_list: boolean

     If no geolocation is passed (either by header or query parameters), and if there is no full-text search (``q`` parameter), the result will be sorted by name (A-Z).